3. Language Directives¶

 on(list-of-variables)

-: It specifies to wait only for the subset (not all of them) of descendant tasks that declared a dependency on any of the variables that appear on the list of variables.
+: Specifies to wait only for the subset (not all of them) of descendant tasks that declared a dependency on any of the variables that appear on the list of variables.

 The on